Moquz27/calc2_q2/README.md

 Make sure you are inside the `calc2_q2/` project folder.

 ### Windows
+Simply Double Clicl on the py script.

+Or
+Open CMD inside `calc2_q2/` and run:
 ```bat
 python surface_plot.py
 ```

 ### macOS/Linux

-If you use a virtual environment, activate it first:
+If you're not use a virtual environment, activate it first:

 ```bash
 source .venv/bin/activate